Pulkit-Khandelwal/pulkit-khandelwal.github.io/_pages/reading-list.md

 author_profile: true
 ---

-Somebody once asked Warren Buffett about his secret to success.
-Buffett pointed to a stack of books and said,
-> Read 500 pages like this every day.
-That’s how knowledge works.
-It builds up, like compound interest.
->All of you can do it, but I guarantee not many of you will…

 ## I read cognitive science, philosophy and popular science books.
 Every now and then, I also read some fiction.

 I also follow the book recommendations by [**Bill Gates**](https://www.gatesnotes.com/Books#All)